About Bliss Services Feedback from Customers Links Out Contact Judy

 Rest, give your body a break, and let the muscles recuperate, unless you are getting a sports massage right before a major event.

 Drink lots of alcohol.
+Especially without water.
 You will get the worse hangover in your life due to the build up of toxins.
 For Every Drink of intake, you will need three full glasses of water.

 Don't do any heavy lifting or strenuous exercise after a massage.
 You will feel great doing it but all the work will go away and it will not last as long as it would if you rested.